SUPPORT/FAQ: (If your support concerns activation/deactivation, please use our License/Activation Support topic.)

 (Note: At the end of this Support page, Add-in support for older versions remain, but add-in information that may help with versions 5.60 and later is added here.)

-As newer versions of the Windows operating system and Microsoft Word are released, the current Word Add-ins provided by Greenbrier Graphics, LLC may (though not often) fail to launch Net Deed Plotter.
+As newer versions of the Windows operating system and Microsoft Word are released, Word Add-ins provided by Greenbrier Graphics, LLC may (though not often) fail to launch Net Deed Plotter.

 - Our Add-in may be interfered with other add-ins from other sources.
 There is little we can do, but you may try temporally disabling certain existing add-ins to see if ours will then work.